Photo of Ramblers 1 on a walk in the Wicken Bonhunt area.

 Group Co-ordinator: Keith Patmore – 01799 527 568 – email@example.com

-Ramblers 1 meets on alternate Thursday mornings every fortnight (4th May 2017) at the Lord Butler Leisure Centre car park at 9-45 am to depart at 10-00 am prompt.
-There are a few spare places at the moment so do let Keith Patmore know if you would like to join this group.
+Ramblers 1 meets on alternate Thursday mornings every fortnight (11th January 2018) at the Lord Butler Leisure Centre car park at 9-45 am to depart at 10-00 am prompt.
+There may be a few spare places so do let Keith Patmore know if you would like to join this group.

 Photo of Ramblers 1 on a recent walk in the Finchingfield area.

-Ramblers 2 meets on alternate Thursday mornings (11th May 2017), alternating with Ramblers 1 every fortnight, at the Lord Butler Leisure Centre car park at 9-45 am to depart at 10-00 am prompt.
-There are a few spare places at the moment so do let Lynne Howell know if you would like to join this group.
+Ramblers 2 meets on alternate Thursday mornings (18th January 2018), alternating with Ramblers 1 every fortnight, at the Lord Butler Leisure Centre car park at 9-45 am to depart at 10-00 am prompt.

 Website for Walkers